NxPKG/khulnasoft-docs/content/stream/viewing-videos/using-own-player/web.md

 # Web

-Cloudflare Stream works with all web video players that support HLS and DASH.
+Khulnasoft Stream works with all web video players that support HLS and DASH.

 {{<render file="_prereqs.md">}}